 Mitigating the impact of winter conditions on the ramp is not easy.
 It requires the right decision at the right time, to keep airports both operational and safe.
 Making the right call relies on careful planning and accurate weather data.
 Without adapting to the conditions and taking steps to mitigate the impact of the weather, it can cause operational delays and even result in temporary airport closures.

 For airport operations managers having access to reliable weather data helps:

-- Decide on surface treatments: Use the weather data to decided when teams need to treat surfaced.
-Plan which chemical treatment to use and the personnel required.
+- Decide on surface treatments: Use the weather data to decide when teams need to treat surfaces.
+Plan which personnel are required and which chemical treatment to use.

 - Validate decisions: Use historical data, like archived RWIS (Road/Runway Weather Information System) measurements, past action logs, and runway weather forecasts to check and validate decision making.

 - Plan resources: Use runway weather forecasts to plan for personnel, chemicals, and maintenance of equipment.

 How to mitigate the impact of adverse weather conditions